hyphacoop/cosmos-ansible/README.md

 Set the appropriate variables in `inventory.yml` and run:

 ```
-ansible-playbook gaia.yml -i inventory.yml
+ansible-playbook gaia.yml -i inventory.yml -e 'target=SERVER_IP_OR_DOMAIN'
 ```

-- Use the `--extra-vars` option to override the default variables on the command line.
+- Use the `--extra-vars` or `-e` option to override the default variables on the command line.
 - See the [examples](examples/) for more command, playbook, and configuration options.
 - Visit the [Cosmos testnets repo](https://github.com/cosmos/testnets) for more information.